johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Ouroboros Leios**

-The Leios paper was published in November 2022 and is surprisingly readable.
-It was previewed in this video by Professor Aggelos Kiayias.
+The Leios paper[^31] was published in November 2022 and is surprisingly readable.
+It was previewed in this video[^32] by Professor Aggelos Kiayias.
 The focus of Leios is Input Endorsers which leverage the aforementioned foundational Ouroboros functionality as well as Mithril (See Chapter 8).
 As input endorsers are quite technical and based on concepts not discussed yet, they are covered in the last section of *Chapter 8, Basho (Scalability)*.
 From section 6.2 of the paper:

 > Just as Ouroboros Praos+Genesis is a valid combination, Ouroboros Leios+Genesis makes perfect sense too and provides the same benefits.
 Thus in some sense Leios and Genesis are independent features.
 In practice Genesis will be deployed by the time that Leios is available and so it would be a regression if the Genesis feature were not included.

-**Ouroboros Omega** will be the capstone of all the proof-of-stake research IOG have accomplished since 2016.
+**Ouroboros Omega**[^33] will be the capstone of all the proof-of-stake research IOG have accomplished since 2016.
 There should be a paper soon on the ‘convergence of all the ideas.’

 **February 9, 2021.
-Can you talk about Ouroboros Omega?** CH:
+Can you talk about Ouroboros Omega?** CH:[^34]

 > Omega is the culmination of all of our research of the last 6 years for Ouroboros: no reliance on external clock, self-healing so it can gradually recover 51% attacks, the ability to bootstrap from Genesis, semi-synchrony, adaptive security, instant finality… all kinds of stuff…multi-validation per block… there's so much stuff ….
-Things like the consensus Redux paper, the Ledger Combiners paper … the Chronos paper, the Genesis paper, the Praos paper and then all the theory and then some of the engineering acumen, including an improvement to about a thousand TPS (transactions per second).
+Things like the consensus Redux paper, the Ledger Combiners paper[^35] … the Chronos paper, the Genesis paper, the Praos paper and then all the theory and then some of the engineering acumen, including an improvement to about a thousand TPS (transactions per second).

 ## How the Consensus Layer Works

-Abstraction is a key feature of the consensus layer.
+Abstraction[^36] is a key feature of the consensus layer.

 The Cardano consensus layer is responsible for two major duties:

 1. It uses the blockchain consensus mechanism to keep track of transactions.
 Consensus, or ‘majority of opinion,’ in the context of a blockchain, implies that everyone participating agrees on the one true chain.
 This means that the consensus layer is responsible for accepting blocks, selecting between rival chains if any exist, and determining when to create its own blocks.

 2. It is in charge of preserving all of the information needed to make these judgments.
 The protocol must verify a block in relation to the state of the ledger before deciding whether to accept it.
 It must preserve enough history to be able to rebuild the ledger state on a different chain (a different point of a fork in the chain) if it chooses to move to a different chain.
-It must maintain a mempool of transactions to be placed into those blocks to be able to create blocks.
+It must maintain a mempool[^37] of transactions to be placed into those blocks to be able to create blocks.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/node.png "Cardano Node")